xinutec/xinutec.github.io/content/connect/irssi.md

           autoconnect = "yes";
         },

-If you don't want to use a client certificate, simply remove the line that starts with `ssl_cert`.
+If you later decide that you don't want to use a client certificate, simply remove the line that starts with `ssl_cert`.